Field-level Reconstruction from Foreground-Contaminated 21-cm Maps: Results Discussion

 Before comparing the two methods quantitatively, we begin with a qualitative visual inspection. \autoref{fig:comparison_approaches_2d} displays 2D reconstructions from the gradient-based sampler and the diffusion model, respectively, when applied to a \texttt{21cmFAST}-generated mock.
 Both methods successfully recover modes within the wedge and exhibit performance comparable to previous full Bayesian approaches.
 We can see that they both have the same performance on mode reconstruction within the wedge-shaped region up to a certain scale.

 A more detailed comparison is shown in \autoref{fig:comparison_approaches}.
-When applied to EFT-generated mocks, the field-level inference method using MCLMC outperforms the diffusion model at large scales, although their results converge at $k \sim 0.1\,h/\mathrm{Mpc}$.
+When applied to EFT-generated mocks, the field-level inference method using MCLMC outperforms the diffusion model at large scales, although their results start to converge at $k \sim 0.1\,h/\mathrm{Mpc}$ { for the cross-correlations and at $k\sim0.2\,h$/Mpc for the transfer function}.
 This is expected, as the EFT mock represents an in-distribution test case for both methods.
 Moreover, the MCLMC sampler leverages the full likelihood and forward model explicitly, while the diffusion model must learn these from data.
 Still, we find that the diffusion model’s confidence intervals encompass the MCLMC results, suggesting a reasonable agreement between the two approaches.

 On the more realistic \texttt{21cmFAST}-generated mock, field-level inference with MCLMC is technically an out-of-distribution application.
 Nevertheless, it continues to slightly outperform the diffusion model—even one trained directly on \texttt{21cmFAST} simulations—though the performance gap is narrower than in the EFT case.
 This suggests that while the diffusion model can approximate the underlying likelihood or data-generating process to some extent, there remains room for improvement.
 Ideally, it should perform better than the Bayesian approach when trained on data from the same generative process, as it is an in-distribution test.